Katelynn MarfousiKM

 Obviously, you will need to update this document regularly as new situations and company changes unfold.
 Few things in life (or business) can be established once and work perfectly forever without updates.

-Companies change, roles get shuffled around, tools are swapped out for other tools, etc. For example, we at Prezly have a handbook that acts as a sort of living document that we regularly revamp.
+Companies change, roles get shuffled around, PR tools are swapped out for other tools, etc. For example, we at Prezly have a handbook that acts as a sort of living document that we regularly revamp.

 Questions to ask when evaluating for improvements and breakdowns: